Surgical Site Infection Prevention in Veterinary Surgery

 Prevention Protocols

-Patient Selection & Risk Stratification
+Patient Risk Stratification

 Identify patients at elevated risk for surgical site infection prior to scheduling or proceeding with elective procedures.